admin3514/aws-notes/README.md

 **Amazon EC2 (Elastic Compute Cloud) :** <br>

 **What is Amazon EC2?** <br>
 Amazon EC2 (Elastic Compute Cloud) is a service that provides scalable virtual servers in the cloud we called it as Instances.
-It allows users to launch, manage, and scale computing capacity without the need for physical hardware. <br>
+It allows users to launch, manage, and scale computing capacity without the need for physical hardware. <br

 ✅ Amazon EC2 is Region-Specific Service<br>

-*Key Features of EC2 :* <br>
-✅ Elasticity – Scale instances up or down as needed. <br>
-✅ Variety of Instance Types – Choose instances optimized for compute, memory, or storage. <br>
-✅ Pay-as-You-Go Pricing – Only pay for what you use. <br>
-✅ Security & Control – Secure instances using IAM roles, security groups, and VPCs. <br>
-✅ Multiple OS Choices – Run Linux, Windows, or custom AMIs. <br>
+ **Q. How to Addressing AWS EC2 instances?** <br>
+ • Public Domain name system (DNS) name: When you launch an instance AWS creates a DNS name that can be used to access the  <br>
+ • Public IP: A launched instance may also have a public ip address This IP address assigned from the address reserved by AWS and cannot be specified. <br>
+ • Elastic IP: An Elastic IP Address is an address unique on the internet that you reserve independently and associate with Amazon EC2 instance.
+This IP Address persists until the customer release it and is not tried to  <br>

 *EC2 Resources & Components* <br>

 *1. EC2 Instances (Virtual Servers)* - An EC2 instance is a virtual machine (VM) running on AWS. <br>
     Instances have CPU, RAM, storage, and networking. <br>
     We can choose an AMI (Amazon Machine Image) to preinstall software. <br>